Conservation and Improvement of Adequate Working Environment

 Increase the Consultation Rate of Medical Re-examination of Persons with Abnormal Findings in Regular Health Checkups and of Gynecological Examinations

 The Group has always considered hours required for cancer screening of employees to be working hours as is the case for regular checkups.
 In fiscal 2022, we commenced a system in which the time required to re-examine abnormal findings in regular medical examinations or cancer screenings at an external medical institution, or gynecological examinations at an external institution, are considered as working hours.
-The Group is encouraging health promotion measures through collaboration between the Company and health insurance societies to prevent disease-severity through early detection of serious illnesses.
+The Group is encouraging health promotion measures through collaboration between the Company and health insurance societies to prevent disease-severity through early detection of illnesses.